iosonja/ipa-game/README.md

 <img width="500" alt="Screenshot 2021-05-16 at 15 43 17" src="https://user-images.githubusercontent.com/40118812/118397600-84bb1900-b65d-11eb-8b94-d135cbbb7320.png">

-In order to make trying the application easier, there is a button in the top right corner that displays the correct answer when clicked.
+In order to make testing the application easier, there is a button in the top right corner that displays the correct answer when clicked.

-## Command line operations for developers
+## Command line operations
 Start the app:
 ```
 poetry run invoke start